 - Set Up: morning of Wednesday, May 15

 - Take Down: afternoon of Friday, May 17

 You will be required to set up your own poster at your assigned location for the duration listed above.

-The GWF Young Professionals are hosting an oral & poster competition for all students and postdoctoral fellows.
-To enter this competition, simply submit an abstract for an oral/poster presentation during registration.
-The organizers will ensure that the presenter is a student or postdoctoral fellow.
+There will be a competition for all students presenting posters or oral presentations with prizes for the winners.
+To enter this competition, simply submit an abstract for an oral/poster presentation during registration and select the box that indicates the submission is a student presentation.